armanabkar/fashion-commerce/README.md

 2. Install dependencies: `npm install`
 3. Start the application: `npm run dev`

-### Deployment

-- The application is deployed using Next.js's built-in deployment features.
-- The `runtime` configuration is set to `edge` for faster rendering.

 ### Contributing

 To contribute to the project, follow these steps: